PSYCHEDELIC 60'S

 This 1999 CGI follows the tradition established by John J. Graham's 1950's animation

-Today's on-air Peacock usually appears in a solid color, or often in metallic brass above the NBC typeface, or as an ornament above the titles for special programs and sporting events.
+The on-air Peacock usually appears in a solid color, or often in metallic brass above the NBC typeface, or as an ornament above the titles for special programs and sporting events.
 His print and merchandising self is still colorful and popular as ever, appearing in a myriad of products, including Beanie Babies, that are available through the NBC store.
 In the mid 1990's, NBC issued collectible Peacock pins that detail the icon's history from Graham's original design to the current 21st Century design.

 NBC Collectable Pins